chikenare/larasub/README.md

         // Get remaining usage on a specific subscription
         $remaining = $subscription->remainingFeatureUsage('download-requests');

-        // Check if feature exists on a specific subscription
+        // Check if feature exists on a specific subscription (regardless of subscription status)
         $hasFeature = $subscription->hasFeature('platinum-support');

+        // Returns true if the feature exists and the subscription is active
+        $hasActiveFeature = $subscription->hasActiveFeature('platinum-support');
         ```

     - On the subscriber model - Returns results aggregated across all active subscriptions